arupgsh/mtdna-server-workflow/README.md

 ## Variant Detection Only

-if you don't want to execute the complete workflow and only interested in the variants, run the following tool:
+if you don't want to execute the complete workflow and you are only interested in the variants, run the following tool:

 ### Download Tool
 ```